 A sustained attack on the Radar Station at lunch-time on Sunday 18 August 1940 had everyone running for shelter.
 Some 70 Junkers Ju87 and 24 Ju88 bombers escorted by Messerschmitt Me109 fighters dropped 44 high explosive bombs that brought down two of the 100m high radar latice towers which immobilised operations at the station.
 Replacement masts were later erected in Angmering woods where there was less chance of them being spotted.

 During that raid, a Junkers Ju 87B Stuka, from the Luftwaffe Unit: II Gruppe - Stukageschwader 77 - 5 Staffel crashed landed on Ham Manor Golf Course (see photo below).
 The Pilot was taken prisoner, but the Wireless Operator died of his wounds which were said to have been the result of being shot by the Home Guard when he started to fire his pistol at them.
+However, this is disputed and other souces claimed he had been shot during an air battle.
 He was originally buried at Littlehampton Cemetery but moved c1965 to the Deutscher Soldatenfriedhof, the German Military Cemetery at Broadhurst Green on Cannock Chase, Staffordshire.

 An air fight took place over Angmering during the Battle of Britain which, rather unwisely, all the villagers came out to watch.